gregory-halverson/ECOv003-L3T-L4T-JET/README.md

 The Surface Temperature Initiated Closure (STIC) model, contributed by Dr. Kaniska Mallick, was designed as a ST-sensitive ET model, adopted by ECOSTRESS and SBG for improved estimates of ET reflecting mid-day heat stress.
 The STIC model estimates total latent heat flux directly.
 This instantaneous estimate of latent heat flux is included in the ensemble estimate.

 The MOD16 algorithm was designed as the ET product for the Moderate Resolution Imaging Spectroradiometer (MODIS) and then continued as a Visible Infrared Imaging Radiometer Suite (VIIRS) product.
 MOD16 uses a similar approach to PT-JPL and PT-JPL-SM to independently estimate vegetation and soil components of instantaneous ET, but using the Penman-Monteith formula instead of the Priestley-Taylor.
 The MOD16 latent heat flux partitions are summed to total latent heat flux for the ensemble estimate.
+A derivation of the MOD16 algorithm is included in the JET product as PM-JPL.

 The BESS model is a coupled surface energy balance and photosynthesis model.
 The latent heat flux component of BESS is also included in the ensemble estimate.